davidemms/OrthoFinder/README.md

 - raxml-ng
 - fasttree

+For example, to you muscle and iqtree, the command like arguments you need to add are: `"-M msa -A muscle -T iqtree"`

+OrthoFinder also knows how to use the following local sequence alignment programs:
+- BLAST
+- DIAMOND
+- MMSeqs2

-If you want to use a different program, there is a simple configuration file called "config.json" in the orthofinder directory.
-You just need to add an entry to tell it what the command line looks like for the program you want to use.
+If you want to use a different program, there is a simple configuration file called **"config.json"** in the orthofinder directory and you can also create a file of the same format called **"config_orthofinder_user.json"** in your user home directory.
+You just need to add an entry to tell OrthoFinder what the command line looks like for the program you want to use.
 There are lots of examples in the file that you can follow.

-For example, to you muscle and iqtree, the command like arguments you need to add are: `"-M msa -A muscle -T iqtree"`
+The "config.json" file is read first and then the "config_orthofinder_user.json", if it is present.
+The config_orthofinder_user.json file can be used to add user-specific options and to overwrite options from config.json.
+In most cases it is best to add additional options to the "config_orthofinder_user.json" since these will continue to apply if you update your version of OrthoFinder.

-#### Python Source Code Version
+## Python Source Code Version
-It is recommended that you use the standalone binaries for OrthoFinder which do not require python or scipy to be installed.
-However, the python source code version is available from the github 'releases' page (e.g. 'OrthoFinder-1.0.6_source.tar.gz' and requires python 2.7 and scipy to be installed.
-Up-to-date and clear instructions are provided here: http://www.scipy.org/install.html, be sure to choose a version using python 2.7.
+There is a standalone binary for OrthoFinder which do not require python or scipy to be installed which is therefore the easiest for many users.
+However, the python source code version is available from the github 'releases' page (e.g. 'OrthoFinder_source.tar.gz') and requires python 2.7 or python 3 plus scipy & numpy to be installed.
+Up-to-date and clear instructions for scipy/numpy are provided here: http://www.scipy.org/install.html.
 As websites can change, an alternative is to search online for "install scipy".

 ## Advanced usage
 ### Adding Extra Species